Sword World RPG

 Sword World RPG (ソード・ワールドRPG, Sōdo Wārudo Āru Pī Jī) is a Japanese tabletop role-playing game created by Group SNE.
 10 million copies of the related books including rulebooks, novels and replays have been sold.
 The game was first published in 1989; the updated edition, known as the "Sword World 2.0", was published in 2008; the current edition "Sword World 2.5" was published in 2018.

-Sword World RPG's system was given the name 2d6 System in 2003.
+Sword World RPGs system was given the name 2d6 System in 2003.
 Scrapped Princess RPG and Dragon Half RPG's system are also 2d6 System, though the games are only partially compatible.

+In 2025, Mugen Games announced that they would be localizing Sword World RPG for English speakers, with a crowdfunding campaign to come in 2026.

 Sword World RPG (original edition)

 System

 Sword World RPG's classes are called ginou (技能, skill).
 Each ginou is a package of skills for that class.
 It is considered a hybrid system between a class-based system and a skill-based system, and is often called a class-skill system.

 There are eight classes (Bard, Fighter, Priest, Ranger, Sage, Shaman, Sorcerer and Thief) for player characters and two classes (Dark Priest and Dragon Priest) exclusive to non-player characters.
 Five major races (Human, Dwarf, Elf, Half-Elf and GrassRunner) can become PCs.
 GrassRunners are a diminutive race similar to a hobbit or halfling.

-The game uses only two 6-sided dice, as other polyhedral dice aren't common in Japan.
+The game uses two 6-sided dice.
 Each 2d6 dice roll is translated into a more wide range of random numbers by using a rating table.
 The rating table is used for damage rolls, damage reduction rolls and such.
 An excerpt of the rating table follows.

 Key number is equal to weapon/armor's requirement strength, or power of spell.
 Heavier weapon/armor is stronger.